JuliaAudio/SampledSignals.jl/README.md

 ### SampleBuf

 `SampleBuf` is an abstract type representing multichannel, regularly-sampled data, providing handy indexing operations.
-It subtypes AbstractArray and should be drop-in compatible with raw arrays, with the exception that indexing with a linear range will result in a 2D Nx1 result instead of a 1D Vector.
-Also when the first index is a scalar (such as `buf[35, 1:2]`) the returned object will be a 1-frame 2-channel buffer, instead of dropping the scalar-index axis.
+It subtypes AbstractArray and should be drop-in compatible with raw arrays, with the exception that indexing a row (a single frame of multiple channels) will result in a 1xN result instead of a 1D Vector, which is the Array behavior as of 0.5.
 The two main advantages of SampleBufs are they are sample-rate aware and that they support indexing with real-world units like seconds or hertz (depending on the domain).
 To create a custom subtype of `SampleBuf` you only need to define `Base.similar` so that the result of indexing operations and arithmetic will be wrapped correctly and `SampleTypes.toindex` which defines how a unit quantity should be mapped to an index.
 The rest of the methods are defined on `SampleBuf` so they should Just Work.

 SampleTypes also implements two concrete `SampleBuf` subtypes for commonly-used domains: